Purpose: The purpose of this article is to evaluate the reduction of cardiovascular outcomes with statins, in patients with Diabetes.

 Results: Evidence-based studies and review articles were reviewed, and they demonstrated correlation in the reduction of myocardial infarctions and strokes in diabetic patients being treated with statins.
 Statins have a moderate reduction on cardiovascular disease, as reported in primary and secondary prevention studies.

 Conclusion: According to the 2020 National Diabetes Statistics Report, 34.2 million people, or 10.5% of the United States population, are currently living with diabetes.1 Dyslipidemia is one of the major risk factors for the development of cardiovascular disease in this population.
 Statins are widely used as lipid-lowering agents in diabetics and non-diabetics.
 While they reduce the risk of heart attacks and strokes in all patients, the reduction in diabetics is been more pronounced.2 It is important to use statins in primary as well as secondary prevention of CVD in this patient population.
 Correct management can lead to less MI’s and subsequent heart failure as well as stroke, all of which cause significant morbidity and mortality to the patients.

 Miller B. The Effects of Statins on the Reduction of Cardiovascular Outcomes in Adult Patients with Diabetes Mellitus.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 3(2).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.